thrld/thrld.github.io/_posts/2016-09-08-ot-artists-to-keep-track-of.md

 This is a list for myself that contains music that I've stumbled upon recently and that I don't want to forget again straight away.
 I will keep adding to this as new stuff trickles in.
 Song names are in normal font, *album names* are italicized.

-Please, let me know about your own finds, too.
-Comments, emails, everything's appreciated!
+Please feel free to let me know about your own finds, too!

 ### The List

+- [Justin Townes Earle - Halfway to Jackson](https://www.youtube.com/watch?v=8sgCwMoN580) -- "JTE belts one out in California", as the uploader says.
+So true, what an amazing guitarist and singer!
+(This is a rediscovery.
+I first saw a [video of his](https://www.youtube.com/watch?v=Y9W511HVxuY) on Grooveshark in late 2011 when there was still competition in the world of music streaming platforms, but then somehow forget about him again.
+Just like people forgot about Grooveshark.)
-- [37500 Yens - *Astero*](https://37500yens.bandcamp.com/) -- Wow, this was posted to a math rock board a couple of hours ago and is on repeat since then.
+- [37500 Yens - *Astero*](https://37500yens.bandcamp.com/) -- Wow, this was posted to a math rock board a couple of hours ago and has been on repeat since then.
 - [Pictochat - Leaving (ft.
 Miel Bredouw)](https://soundcloud.com/donovan-kouanchao/pictochat-leaving-ft-miel-bredouw) -- Thanks to J.F., good times.
 (If you're into this kind of music, you should also check out [stevo](https://soundcloud.com/stevo/02-afternoon), [altitude.](https://soundcloud.com/altitvde/c-h-e-r-r-y), and [a.bee](https://soundcloud.com/mdnghtcltr/abee-shades)!)
 - [Public Transport - Morgenrot](https://soundcloud.com/public-transport/morgenrot) -- Gaze, gaze!
 - [Weval - Out of the Game](https://soundcloud.com/atomnation/weval-01-out-of-the-game) -- Beautiful layers, played at Fusion last year.